epzilla/foos-aurelia/README.md

 ## TODOs (in priority order)
 * Make some sort of animation for when matches end
-* BUG: If you're on the home screen and someone else starts a match, you don't see the players' names.
 * ENHANCEMENT: Offline-first (sometimes the wi-fi is spotty in the foosball room.
 Perhaps if we lose connection, we just keep score on the device, then when we regain the connection, we can send the update.
 * (more to come, as I think of them)